Akhi1Codes/gantt/README.md

 ```

 ### Configuration
-Frappe Gantt offers a wide range of options to customize your chart.
+The Enhanced Gantt Chart offers a wide range of options to customize your chart.

 | **Option**               | **Description**                                                                 | **Possible Values**                                 | **Default**                        |